sanger-pathogens/Unicycler/README.md

 Unicycler's most important output files are `assembly.gfa`, `assembly.fasta` and `unicycler.log`.
 These are produced by every Unicycler run.
 Which other files are saved to its output directory depends on the value of `--keep`:
 * `--keep 0` retains only the important files.
 Use this setting to save drive space.
 * `--keep 1` (the default) also saves some intermediate graphs.
-* `--keep 2` also retains the SAM file of long read alignments to the graph.
+* `--keep 2` also retains the SAM file of long-read alignments to the graph.
 This ensures that if you rerun Unicycler with the same output directory (for example changing the mode to conservative or bold) it will run faster because it does not have to repeat the alignment step.
 * `--keep 3` retains all files and saves many intermediate graphs.
 This is for debugging purposes and uses a lot of space.
 Most users should probably avoid this setting.

 All files and directories are described in the table below.
 Intermediate output files (everything except for `assembly.gfa`, `assembly.fasta` and `unicycler.log`) will be prefixed with a number so they are in chronological order.